A Reconfiguration and Commentary on Revelation 1-3

 Chapter 3 12a The one who is victorious,

-Chapter 3 7b [(KJV) he that is true], who holds the key of David.
-What he opens no one can shut, and what he shuts no one can open.
+Chapter 3 7b he who is true, who holds the key of David—what he opens no one can shut, and what he shuts no one can open—

 The coming Messiah will have the "key of David", indicating that he will control the New Jerusalem of the Millennial Reign, the future capital of the New Israel and the world.
 The proverbial expression, "What he opens no one can shut...", means that he will have ultimate authority over Jerusalem and the rest of the world and all his decisions will be final and binding (he will, however, be operating under the direction of Christ).
 In our reconstruction of Isaiah 22 [8], we show that the same language in Isaiah 22:22 also applied to the coming Messiah.
 The Messiah is called "true" in vs 7b, presumably to refer to his faithfulness (see also Rev 19:11 and our parse of Daniel 8 [4]).

-Chapter 3 12b [(KJV) will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.]
+Chapter 3 12b will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write upon him my new name.

 Chapter 3 13 Whoever has ears, let them hear what the Spirit says to the churches.